robert-westenberger/knowledgebase/docker/networking.md

 Removes the network isolation completely.
 Any container running under a `host` network is basically attached to the network of the host system.
 ### None
 This driver disables networking for containers altogether.
+### Overlay
+Used for connecting multiple Docker daemons across computers.
+### Macvlan
+Allows assignment of MAC addresses to containers, making them function like physical devices in a network.
 ## List networks
 `docker network ls`
 # Create a User-Defined Bridge